fabschurt/silex-provider-captcha/README.md

 ### Captcha image

-You can now request a captcha JPEG image from the URL defined by the `captcha.url` parameter (bound to the route defined by the `captcha.route_name` parameter).
+You can request a captcha JPEG image from the URL defined by the `captcha.url` parameter (bound to the route defined by the `captcha.route_name` parameter).
 So, for example, in a Twig template&nbsp;: